Main navigation

 Option III/Executive Programs

 Executive Programs have a different tuition structure than other degree programs at the University.
-Please refer to the costs below regarding how much tuition will be required for I-20/DS-2019 issuance.
+Please refer to the costs below regarding how much funding will be required for I-20/DS-2019 issuance.

 Once you have identified your costs, you can provide financial documentation equaling that amount in myIO.